sigstat/sigstat/docs/XML/SigStat.Common.md

 ##### Summary

-Initializes a new instance of [SimpleConsoleLogger](#T-SigStat-Common-Logging-SimpleConsoleLogger 'SigStat.Common.Logging.SimpleConsoleLogger') with LogLevel set to [Information](#F-Microsoft-Extensions-Logging-LogLevel-Information 'Microsoft.Extensions.Logging.LogLevel.Information').
+Initializes a new instance of [SimpleConsoleLogger](#T-SigStat-Common-Logging-SimpleConsoleLogger 'SigStat.Common.Logging.SimpleConsoleLogger') with LogLevel set to [](#!-LogLevel-Information 'LogLevel.Information').

 ##### Parameters